LLNL/echemfem/joss/paper.md

 <!--- EchemFEM --->
 EchemFEM provides a high-level user interface for a finite element implementation of the Nernst-Planck equation.
-The user is simply required to provide physical parameters as well as functions describing the chemical reactions.
+The user is simply required to provide physical parameters as well as functions describing the chemical reactions (charge-transfer or bulk reactions).
 The mesh can be defined using either built-in functions for simple geometries, or imported from external packages, such as Gmsh [@geuzaine2009gmsh], for more complex geometries.
 Then, the desired transport physics are selected using keyword arguments.
 Ionic charge can be modeled using either the Poisson equation or the electroneutrality approximation.